Fakerallen/thingpark-iot-flow-js-driver/README.md

 NPM was chosen because it is the most widely used packaging system for JavaScript code.
 Also, this approach defines a clear code layout that can be distributed independently using the developer preferred version control tool.

-You can find a full description of packaging in the README file of simple driver [here](examples/simple-driver/README.md).
+You can find a full description of packaging in the README file of simple driver [here](templates/simple-driver/README.md).

 ## Testing

 Testing your driver is a very important process, thus the user is highly encouraged to test the driver in most possible use cases as well as error cases.

-You can find a full example of tests [here](examples/simple-driver/test).
+You can find a full example of tests [here](templates/simple-driver/test).

 **Important:** The test of your driver is needed to prove a minimum test coverage of 85% to be valid on our framework.

-## Examples
+## Templates

 ### Simple driver

-You will find [here](examples/simple-driver/README.md) a tutorial explaining how to create your first driver.
+You will find [here](templates/simple-driver/README.md) a tutorial explaining how to create your first driver.
 It follows the creation of a driver for a fictive device exposing a temperature, humidity and a pulse counter.

 ### Advanced driver

-If your device payload is complex and requires several source code files to increase readability and maintainability you can look at this example [here](examples/advanced-driver/README.md).
+If your device payload is complex and requires several source code files to increase readability and maintainability you can look at this example [here](templates/advanced-driver/README.md).
 In this tutorial, we will restart from the previously created driver and transform it to use several files.

 ## Submission